jbiason/FoamParser/README.md

-# PestFoamTest
+# FoamParser

-Testing writing a Pest parser for Foamfiles.
+A simple parser for Foamfiles.
+Currently, it does not do variable expansion or any other kind of processing.